delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 $$Funding for sellers of floating = - (Notional\ Value\/ BTC\ spot\ price) * Funding\_Rate * (1\/1095)

-**Pay-off:** The cashflow that occurs when a position in a MOVE contract is closed is referred to as Pay-off.
+**Pay-off:** The cashflow that occurs when a position in an IRS contract is closed is referred to as Pay-off.
 As explained earlier in this guide, closing an IRS position is akin to doing a trade in the opposite direction of your existing position.
 This menas, Pay-off can be computed using the same formuala as for Premium.

 The PNL from a position in BitMex funding rate swap is the sum of the cashflows, i.e.